 However, as painting is a visual language, I believe that it is exceedingly helpful to see something develop step by step.
 Therefore in this cloud painting tutorial, I have documented the progression of easy cloud painting techniques I use to paint clouds in oil.

-Start with how to paint the Sky
+Begin with how to start painting the sky

 The first step in learning how to paint clouds, starts with how to paint the sky.
 I start out painting the blue of the sky as this color is darker than the ‘white’ cloud and want to create a sense of contrast right from the start.